 This book is compiled in chapters resulting from questionnaires and inquiries received from active members of the Alabama Farmers Federation.
+The prefix covers a basic overview of the legal process.
 The chapter topics include agricultural labor, animal liability & livestock, environmental law, estate planning, licenses and sales taxes for sales of farm products, operation of vehicles and equipment, property, and hunting & wildlife.